 As part of our Education Framework Programme, we supported children with learning difficulties from low income and one parent families at Dorape and Olcott School.
 We have also trained their teachers with support for appropriate teaching techniques.
 We received very positive feedback from the principals, teachers and parents.
 They have requested further training sessions.
 We have implemented a programme of Teacher Training for 20 schools in the Galle area.

 We offer therapy in two areas:

-Speech and Language therapy: providing one-to-one support once a week for 2 hours for children with language delay.
-In 2015, 26 beneficiaries received speech and language therapy.
+Speech and Language therapy: providing one-to-one support once a week for 2 hours for children with language difficulties.

 Physiotherapy providing one-to-one support once a week for 2 hours for children with mobility problems.

 This is for children who are severely disabled and housebound.

 ECSAT visit once a week for two hours developing sensory skills and providing basic education.